TalkingQuickly/talkingquickly.github.io/_posts/2014-08-09-auto-generate-vagrant-machines-from-chef-node-definitions.md

 At the end of this process, `cookbooks` will not contain the new or updated cookbook, it will still contain the previous version.

 It is therefore safer to have Vagrant use the `berks-cookbooks` directory and then delete this directory and run `berks vendor` whenever we want to work with Vagrant.
+This is generally my preferred approach.

 The other option is to use the `vagrant-berkshelf` plugin to automate inclusion of Berkshelf provided cookbooks in the `cookbooks_path`.
 To do this, first install the plugin: